Christopher-Nottingham/Web3A1/README.md

 Christopher Nottingham

 # Description
-This project is an API for querying Art data, such as artists, paintings and galleries all around the word.
-THe requested data will be sent back in JSON format.
+This project is an API for querying Art data, such as artists, paintings and galleries all around the world.
+The requested data will be sent back in JSON format.

 # Built with
 Node.js - Javascript Runtime <br/>